Version2beta/talks/irrational_to_functional/irrational_to_functional.md

 ]

-I stole the term "functional first programming" from Doug Syme, without asking him and without checking to see if I'm using it the way he intended.
+I stole the term "functional first programming" from Don Syme, without asking him and without checking to see if I'm using it the way he intended.
 I probably owe him an apology.

 My version of functional first programming goes like this: First code everything that's possible to do without side effects.
 Then code the side effects.
 The first part should be purely functional, easy to test, easy to reason about, and maybe even provably correct.
 The second part is *just* side effects, which probably means it all depends on IO libraries that someone else wrote and tested.
-There's a good chance you won't even need to unit test your side effect code, which is a good thing because all developers hate writing mocks.
+There's a good chance you won't even need to unit test your side effect code, which is a good thing because we hate writing mocks.
 Plus, your interfaces to the outside world are now strictly modular, so changing an interface or a database is very concise.

-You can do functional first programming in almost any programming language.
-You can do functional first programming in imperative and object-oriented languages.

-Using a functional programming language makes it easier, though.
+You can do functional first programming in almost any programming language, including object oriented programming languages.
+Gary Bernhardt has a great talk on that called "Imperative shell, functional core".
+But using a functional programming language makes it easier.
 A powerful language might let you do all sorts of amazing manipulations in a computer, and a flexible language might give you tremendous choice in how you solve any given problem.
-Those languages have their place, but for managing complexity I always prefer a strict, constrained, opinionated language.
+Those languages have their place, but for managing complexity I always prefer a strict, opinionated, constrained language.

+It turns out choosing a language is a lot like choosing a design pattern.
+The languages we use change the way we think about a problem.
+My team could have solved our configuration issues acceptably using only Java, but choosing to use an actor-based concurrent programming language created opportunities we don't get with Java.

 [ slide: